The Bread and Butter...

 YouTube - "The TV" The World's second biggest search engine.

-YouTube is a global TV station without ad breaks.
+YouTube is a global TV station with even more ad breaks.
 Think Quality.

 Instagram - "The Selfie" Instagram is easy - upload a few pics, use a few automated scripts and hey presto, followers.
 If you actually intend to sell something, then there is a little bit of strategy involved.

-From a business perspective, its an easy channel to do, but takes a little nuance to do well.
+From a business perspective, it's an easy channel to do, but takes a little nuance to do well.
+Hashtags, hashtags, hashtags.

 Search is a topic with tools, analytics and techniques all on its own.
-Get Google certified for free - if you have the time!
+Get Google certified for free - if you have the time.
+It will be time well spent.

 Thats all for now, folks!